wwcrockett/wwcrockett.github.io/README.md

-# wwcrockett.github.io
+# Will Crockett

-Hello!
-My name is Will Crockett.
-I am an undergraduate at the University of New Mexico.
-I am studying Physics and Biology.
-This site is a work-in-progress, but I will be adding more of my work soon!
+## About me
+I am an incoming PhD student at MIT in the Microbiology program.
+I did my undergraduate at the University of New Mexico, where I double majored in physics and biology with a minor in math.
+My interests vary from theoretical biology and modeling to environmental responses to climate change.